ZachHembree/RichHudFramework.Client/api-supplements/Shared/UI/HudElementInterfaces/IReadOnlyHudSpaceNode.md

 ---
 The coordinate system for all UI elements within the framework is defined by the <xref:RichHudFramework.UI.HudParentBase.HudSpace> property, which uses this interface.
 Fundamentally, every UI element is rendered on the **X/Y (Right/Up)** plane of the matrix transform defined by <xref:RichHudFramework.UI.IReadOnlyHudSpaceNode.PlaneToWorld>.

-For a comprehensive overview of the theoretical concepts regarding coordinate systems in this framework, refer to the article on [HUD Spaces](~/articles/HUD-Spaces.md).
+For a comprehensive overview of the concepts regarding coordinate systems in this framework, refer to the article on [HUD Spaces](~/articles/HUD-Spaces.md).

 ### Implementations